singularlogic/mitigate-documentation/docs/o_sites.rst

 Delete an existing site
 ----------------

-- In order to declare a new threat several consecutive steps have to be undertaken .
+- In order to delete a threat several consecutive steps have to be undertaken .

 - Initially the user must login.